BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 At the end of each game, trick points are counted to determine who gets paid how much.

 #### __Trick Points__
-Tarock uses an unusual method of counting trick points.
-Group cards into packs of three, add the point values of each card, and then subtract two from this number.
-It's actually fairly easy to count this way, simply group two one-pointer cards like normal tarots or the numbered suits with one high-pointer card, and you can just ignore the one-pointers.
+Tarock traditionally uses an unusual method of counting trick points.
+Group cards into packs of three, add the point values of each card, and then subtract two from the sum.
+It's actually fairly easy to count this way, simply group two one-pointer cards like normal tarots or the numbered suits with one higher card, and you can just ignore the one-pointers.
+Sometimes you'll end up with multiple high cards in a pack of three.

 For example: